Sahanduiuc/ArbitrageBot/README.md

     * *For see all opportunities, disable filters.*

 3) Now, execute the command `npm start`

-## Exchanges

-I use the [ccxt](https://github.com/ccxt/ccxt/wiki/Manual#exchanges) library, so all exchanges that do not require token and secret are integrated.

 ## Contribuing
 See the [CONTRIBUING.md](https://github.com/bielversallini/axelrod-tradingbot/blob/master/CONTRIBUTING.md) file for details